 As a result, we operate a two-year rolling programme of topics, with some topics in Cycle A, some in Cycle B. This means that some children will encounter a topic when in Year 3, for example, and other children when in Year 4.
-The age-related expectations are the same for both year groups in the phase (see appendix).
-Teachers differentiate to meet the needs of all pupils so that by the time they leave a phase, the vast majority have met the expectations.
-This means that the learning in a Year 3 child's book might look similar to that of a Year 4 child's book, but it is delivered and supported in a different way.
+The age-related expectations are the same for both year groups in the phase.
+Teachers adapt the delivery in order to meet the needs of all pupils.
+This means that the learning in a Year 3 child's book might look similar to that of a Year 4 child's book, but it's delivered and supported in a different way.